summer-solutions/orm/README.md

     // it will send changes to queue (database and cached is not updated yet) user.FlushLazy()

-    //You need to run code that will read data from queue and execute changes
+    // you need to run code that will read data from queue and execute changes

-    receiver := NewLazyReceiver(engine)
-    //optionally
+    // run in in a separate goroutine (cron script) consumer := NewAsyncConsumer(engine)
-    receiver.Digest() //It will wait for new messages in queue, run receiver.DisableLoop() to run loop once }
+    consumer.Digest() //It will wait for new messages in a loop, run receiver.DisableLoop() to run loop once }

 ```